Natural, Nontoxic Oven Cleaner

 Cleaning your oven can be easy!
 Get rid of those chemical oven cleaners and use this natural, nontoxic oven cleaner for a safe, powerful 1-2 cleaning punch.

 How often do you clean your oven...really?
 I use my oven regularly, and no matter how hard I try, occasionally things will splatter or bubble over and spill into the oven.
 Then, those splatters and drippings bake onto the oven door or the bottom of your oven.

 By the time the oven has cooled, I've forgotten about the mess.
-And the next time I bake, it's like a smoke bomb went off.
+And the next time I bake, there's smoke everywhere.
 Oooops!

 Can you relate?